Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 9. R. Martin (2017): *Strategic Choices Need to Be Made Simultaneously, Not Sequentially*.
 Harv.
 Bus.
 Rev.
 10. C. Argyris, C. and D. Schön (1978): *Organizational Learning: A Theory of Action Perspective*.
 Addison-Wesley
 11. A.M.
 Abubakar et al. (2018):  *Knowledge Management, Decision-making Style and Organizational Performance*.
 J. Innov.
 Knowl.

+---
+The paper is also available in an older PDF version:(Strategic Planning - The Tellusant Synthesis)[Canback-Burginyoung-Strategic-Planning-Tellusant-Synthesis.pdf]